nagata-yuichi/EscherTiling/README.md

 ```

 Result:
-The specified number of top solutions are saved in a file (ABC_pegasus_60.dat.tile in this example) and are displayed in the terminal, as shown in the example below
+The specified number of top solutions are saved in a file (ABC.tile in this example) and are displayed in the terminal, as shown in the example below
 ```
 order =  0 eval=18994.244366: IH= 6 (18 4 18 7 4 3 ) 22
 order =  1 eval=21028.815657: IH= 6 (5 14 5 12 14 4 ) 48